G4me4u/g4mengine/README.md

 There are also other options such as *minimumWidth* and *minimumHeight*.
 If a value is not specified in the *config/display.txt* file then the default value for that property will be used.
-And example of all the parameters, what they do and what their default values are can be found in the [config/display-default.txt](res/config/display-default.txt) file.
-It should be noted, that the display config file has to be a resource, which gets added to the jar itself.
+An example of all the parameters, what they do and what their default values are can be found in the [config/display-default.txt](res/config/display-default.txt) file.
+It should be noted that the display config file has to be a resource which gets added to the jar itself.